-WASHINGTON (Army News Service, June 15, 2007) - The Army celebrated its 232nd birthday here yesterday in the Pentagon courtyard by displaying some of the newest clothing, personal equipment and weaponry coming on line to support warfighters.
+WASHINGTON, June 14, 2007 - The Army celebrated its 232nd birthday here today in the Pentagon courtyard by displaying some of the newest clothing, personal equipment and weaponry coming on line to support warfighters.

 Servicemembers, civilian workers and contractors roamed through displays to touch fabrics being incorporated into new uniform items, peek through the sites of new optical equipment, and kick the tires on new Future Combat System vehicles.

 "We're demonstrating the near-term as well as future-force technology coming down the pike to support the soldier," said Matthew Ociepka, public affairs officer for the Tank Automotive Research, Development and Engineering Center, in Warren, Mich.

 As he demonstrated the new "IBOT," a small unmanned ground vehicle, Army Lt.
 Col. Coll Haddon, a deputy director at the center, talked about the Army's new approach to developing technology.
 Gone, he said, are the days when engineers came up with new concepts, sent completed products to units to see what they thought of them, then made the necessary changes.